 To optimise the chances of the successful completion of a project, contracting parties should, from the start, fully understand the requirements of a dredging project.
 IADC’s five-day seminar strives to provide an understanding of the basics of dredging through lectures and workshops which are given by industry experts in a classroom setting for a hands-on experience.

 Due to the COVID-19 outbreak, events can be postponed or cancelled.
-IADC has been following the Singapore authorities’ advisory measures with regard to limiting the spread of the virus and is keeping a close eye on the situation.
+IADC has been following the authorities’ advisory measures with regard to limiting the spread of the virus and is keeping a close eye on the situation.
 We advise checking this website regularly to see the COVID-19 travelling regulations for every country.

 Since 1993, IADC has provided a five-day-long seminar especially developed for professionals in dredging-related industries.
 In addition to basic dredging methods, new equipment and state-of-the-art techniques are explained through the seminar’s programme.
 Often realised in co-operation with local technical universities, the course has been successfully presented worldwide.